HaraldoFilho/Voltaki/README.md

 ###About the application:

-**_Voltaki_** is a simple application where you you can mark places to go back later through *Google Maps™* app.
+**_Voltaki_** is a simple application where you you can mark places to go back later using *Google Maps™* app.
 The app saves a history of the places which you have marked and you can also add a bookmark in the places you go back more frequently.

 *Google Maps is a trademark of Google, Inc.*